Updated: Mar 10

 Candlestick charts and their patterns are invented in Japan over 300 years ago, and it is the most popular chart pattern among traders and investors.

-Both the bar chart and candlestick chart provides the same data.
+Both the bar chart and candlestick chart provide the same data.
 However, the candlestick chart is easier to read and visually more appealing.

 Japanese Candlestick charting techniques are very popular among traders and allow for achieving more than average profits according to a 2014 study published about candlestick chart patterns.